 Tumors arising within the adrenal gland are known as pheochromocytomas, whereas morphologically identical tumors arising elsewhere are termed paragangliomas.
 Paragangliomas are further divided into the following subtypes:[1,2]

-It is now estimated that up to 30% of all pheochromocytomas and paragangliomas are familial; several susceptibility genes have been described (refer to Table 1).
-The median age at presentation in most familial syndromes is 30 to 35 years, and up to 50% of subjects have disease by age 26 years.[1,2,3,4]
+It is estimated that up to 30% of all pheochromocytomas and paragangliomas are familial, and several susceptibility genes have been described (refer to Table 1).
+The median age at presentation in most familial syndromes is 30 to 35 years, and up to 50% of patients have the disease by age 26 years.[1,2,3,4]